tobi4s89/ya-backend/docs/QUICK_START.md

 #### Reports

 A match you do not want to forget?
 You can save them in your browser data.
-To review a list of your saved reports you can click on the 'Bekijk rapportages' button.
+By clicking on the 'Bekijk rapportages' button you can review a list of your saved reports.

 #### Algorithm examples